The ancestor of crime and detective novels

 Considered the first sensation novel, many have seen in The Woman in White the ancestor of crime and detective novels.
 Others have argued that it was rather the precursor of the legal thriller.

-Collins studied law, was admitted to the bar in 1852, and it is it is clear that his legal background had a strong influence on his writing.
+Collins studied law, was admitted to the bar in 1852, and it is clear that his legal background had a strong influence on his writing.

 Wilkie Collins’ The Woman in White was revolutionary when it was published in 1859.
 Since then, it has been adapted for TV and film over and over again.